 Handful Soil Test

-Another way to use the soil to determine whether your tree needs water or not is to hold some in your hand.
+Another way to use the soil to determine whether your newly planted tree needs water or not is to hold some in your hand.
 After digging 5-7 inches beneath your tree, grab a handful of soil and pay attention to the condition of it.
 A properly-watered tree should have cool, moist soil.
 If the soil isn’t sandy or drenched, try to roll it into a ball.
 Your tree will need more water if it crumbles.
 If the soil is sopping wet, your tree might be getting too much water.

 How to Water Your Trees